Francesco Rossani

 • Cerebral mechanisms of hypnotic hypoesthesia.
 An ERP investigation on the expectancy stage of perception

-Rinaldo Livio Perri, Enrico Facco, Federico Quinzi, Valentina Bianco, Marika Berchicci, Francesco Rossani, and Francesco Di Russo
+Rinaldo Livio Perri, Enrico Facco, Federico Quinzi, Valentina Bianco, Marika Berchicci, Francesco Rossani, Francesco Di Russo

 RECENT SCHOLAR PUBLICATIONS